theandreeei/Unsupervised-Learning/readme.md

 So you have just installed everything and ran the main.py, due to your first launch you can see the GUI window with the graph.
 This is a linear regression of the analyze.
 It was logged as a simple example of the script, you can manage it as you with.
 Read the next section for more information.

 ### Manage
 To manage the script you can open it via any IDE that can save .py files and find the variable called `X` (line 6).
-This is really important variable which contains a stack of the point.
+This is a very important variable which contains a stack of the point.
 However, all script is simple so it's not hard to get how it works.

 ### Contacts
 Have any questions?
 Leave a comment before the repository and I will try to answer them as soon as possible.